de-upayan/ctf-writeups/CTF{tw0p1u5thr33}/pointless-nasty-garbage.md

 We are given a single file *'pic-not-good.png'* along with the information that it supposedly does not open.
 Therefore, it is clear that to retrieve the flag, we must **repair** the corrupt file somehow.

 From the numerous instances of the acronym PNG scattered all throughout the problem, I only hoped to make the solver more aware of the pivotal role that this particular file format plays in the solution.
-Kindly give the following Wikipedia article section a thorough read before continuing with the editorial:
+Kindly give the following Wikipedia article section a thorough read before continuing with the writeup:

 https://en.wikipedia.org/wiki/PNG#File_format